Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Proximity-Based Asset Tracking

 \subsection{Particle Filter-Based Tracking Algorithm Design}

-This subsection proposes a novel tracking algorithm for the fusion of reader-decoded LED IDs and RSS measurements of backscatter signals.
+This subsection presents a PF-based tracking framework for the fusion of reader-decoded LED IDs and RSS measurements of backscatter signals.
 The objective is to iteratively estimate the position of the BD under uncertain motion dynamics and imperfect observations.
+The PF principle follows standard sequential Monte Carlo methodology; however, the measurement model and the algorithm are tailored to the proposed joint VLC-BC tracking system.
 The state-space model and measurement model are introduced in the following paragraphs.